Aliases for FGFR3 Gene

 Previous GeneCards Identifiers for FGFR3 Gene

 This gene encodes a member of the fibroblast growth factor receptor (FGFR) family, with its amino acid sequence being highly conserved between members and among divergent species.
 FGFR family members differ from one another in their ligand affinities and tissue distribution.
 A full-length representative protein would consist of an extracellular region, composed of three immunoglobulin-like domains, a single hydrophobic membrane-spanning segment and a cytoplasmic tyrosine kinase domain.
 The extracellular portion of the protein interacts with fibroblast growth factors, setting in motion a cascade of downstream signals, ultimately influencing mitogenesis and differentiation.
 This particular family member binds acidic and basic fibroblast growth hormone and plays a role in bone development and maintenance.
-Mutations in this gene lead to craniosynostosis and multiple types of skeletal dysplasia.
-Three alternatively spliced transcript variants that encode different protein isoforms have been described. [provided by RefSeq, Jul 2009]
+Mutations in this gene lead to craniosynostosis and multiple types of skeletal dysplasia. [provided by RefSeq, Aug 2017]

 GeneCards Summary for FGFR3 Gene

 FGFR3 (Fibroblast Growth Factor Receptor 3) is a Protein Coding gene.
-Diseases associated with FGFR3 include myeloma and achondroplasia.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include protein tyrosine kinase activity and fibroblast growth factor-activated receptor activity.
-An important paralog of this gene is FGFR1.
+Diseases associated with FGFR3 include Achondroplasia and Thanatophoric Dysplasia, Type I. Among its related pathways are ERK Signaling and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is FGFR2.

 UniProtKB/Swiss-Prot for FGFR3 Gene